magnusrand/lunsj/FIREBASE_SETUP.md

 };
 ```

-## 5. Test the Application
+## 8. Test the Application

 1. Open `index.html` in a web browser
 2. The application should work with demo data even without Firebase
-3. Once Firebase is configured, data will be stored persistently
+3. Once Firebase is configured, data will be stored persistently through Firebase Functions

-## 6. Security Rules (Important for Production)
+## 9. Security Rules (Important for Production)

 For production, update your Firestore security rules: